Predefined Filter Dialog Box

 The operator allows the system to evaluate whether or not data values are located between a range of values indicated in the predicate.
 For the operator "between" or "not between", Designer displays two value text boxes for inputting the same type of values.

 - is [not] null

 The operator is used in the WHERE clause predicates to match null values occurring in a specified data field.
 For the operator "is null" or "is not null", Designer does not display the value text box.

 - Value text box

 Specify the value of how to filter the field.
-You can either type the value in the text box or select the ellipsis to specify the value using the Values dialog box.
+You can either type the value in the text box or select to specify the value in the Values dialog box.

 - SQL Statement

 The box displays the SQL statement of the filter conditions.

 Select to apply all changes and close the dialog box.